DiptiRanjanpati/Raw-Material-Metals-Minerals-Price-Forecasting-Al-App/README.md

 The dataset was used for a forecasting project that utilized various models, including ARIMA, SARIMA, LSTM, RNN, STL, Random Forest Regressor, Support Vector Classifier (SVC), Exponential, and Multiplicative Seasonality.

+# Business Problem:

+The business problem at hand is the unpredictable fluctuation in the prices of raw materials (Metals & Minerals), negatively impacting the cost structure and inventory management.

+# Business Objectives:

+Minimize procurement costs, maximize profitability, and enhance competitiveness through efficient management of raw material (metals & minerals) sourcing and pricing strategies within the global market for mission-critical engineered solutions.

+# Business Constraints:

+Minimize the impact of price volatility on production costs and optimize procurement strategies to ensure stable and affordable sourcing of raw materials (Metals & Minerals) for its engineered solutions.

+# Business success criteria:

+To optimize procurement strategies and reduced production costs by 10%

+# Economic success criteria:

+To achieve cost savings in raw material procurement and inventory management at least by 20%(Based on the functionality discussion and current proceedings of procurement of raw materials)